Sandringham House

-In 1862, Sandringham and just under 8000 acre of land were purchased for £220,000 for Albert Edward, Prince of Wales, later Edward VII, as a country home for him and his future wife, Princess Alexandra of Denmark.
+In 1862, Sandringham and just under 8000 acre of land were purchased for £220,000 for Albert Edward, Prince of Wales, (later Edward VII), as a country home for him and his future wife, Princess Alexandra of Denmark.
 Between 1870 and 1900, the house was almost completely rebuilt in a style described by Pevsner as "frenetic Jacobean".
 Albert Edward also developed the estate, creating one of the finest shoots in England.
 Following his death in 1910, the estate passed to Edward's son and heir, George V, who described the house as "dear old Sandringham, the place I love better than anywhere else in the world".
 It was the setting for the first royal Christmas broadcast in 1932.
 George died at the house on 20 January 1936.
 The estate passed to his son Edward VIII and, at his abdication, as the private property of the monarch, it was purchased by Edward's brother, George VI.
 George was as devoted to the house as his father, writing to his mother Queen Mary, "I have always been so happy here and I love the place".
 He died at Sandringham on 6 February 1952.

 On the King's death, Sandringham passed to his daughter Elizabeth II.
-The Queen spent about two months each winter on the Sandringham Estate, including the anniversary of her father's death and of her own accession in early February.
+Elizabeth II spent about two months each winter on the Sandringham Estate, including the anniversary of her father's death and of her own accession in early February.
 In 1957, she broadcast her first televised Christmas message from Sandringham.
 In the 1960s, plans were drawn up to demolish the house and replace it with a modern building, but these were not carried out.
-In 1977, to mark her Silver Jubilee, the Queen opened the house and grounds to the public for the first time.
-Unlike the royal palaces owned by the Crown, such as Buckingham Palace, Holyrood Palace and Windsor Castle, Sandringham (along with Balmoral Castle in Scotland) is owned personally by the monarch.
-In 2022, following the Queen's death, Sandringham passed to her son and heir Charles III.
+In 1977, to mark her Silver Jubilee, Elizabeth II opened the house and grounds to the public for the first time.
+Unlike the royal palaces owned by the Crown, such as Buckingham Palace, Holyrood Palace and Windsor Castle, Sandringham (alongside Balmoral Castle in Scotland) is owned personally by the monarch.
+In 2022, following Elizabeth II's death, Sandringham passed to her son and heir, Charles III.